-Have completed the One-Click Analysis Walkthrough ().
+Have completed the One-Click Analysis Walkthrough (A 'One-Click Analysis' Walkthrough).

-The setup for the FIPEX Options is similar to that of the Advanced Analysis Walkthrough ().
+The setup for the FIPEX Options is similar to that of the Advanced Analysis Walkthrough (An 'Advanced Analysis' Walkthrough).
 Performing that is recommended.

-The 'R' Statistical software is needed during the analysis and so steps 3a - 3k of should be done.
+The 'R' Statistical software is needed during the analysis and so steps 3a - 3k of Installing the R Statistical software for Windows should be done.